 There are considerable benefits in investing in one platform for all your devices – the same mobile phone platform, the same platform for your tablet, your work notebook, and your gaming console.
 I have chosen Microsoft as my platform, and I will tell you why.

 In a previous life, I had an Android smartphone, an Apple iPad, a Microsoft laptop, and playing my games on the Sony PlayStation 3.
 I thought life was good.
-I had all kinds of systems in place to synchronize content to the cloud and synchronize content back to each my devices.
+I had all kinds of systems in place to synchronize content to the cloud and synchronize the content back to each of my devices.
 I would go to a customer meeting with my iPad, take notes, only to return to the office and not be able to work on those notes on my notebook.
 I first needed to synchronize the iPad to the cloud, and then synchronize the cloud back to my notebook.
 I thought I was being productive, but actually, I was not.

-At the same time, I was buying the same apps for different platforms – especially apps that were needed for work between the iPad and the Windows notebook.
+At the same time, I was buying the same apps for different platforms – especially apps needed for work between the iPad and the Windows notebook.
 I was paying twice for the same app, sometimes even three times for the same app on different platforms!

 Come to think of it, the Apple iPad is pretty frustrating to use as a business device in a world where our office runs on Microsoft.

-So, yes, there are risks putting your most of your digital life in Microsoft’s hands.
+So, yes, there are risks in putting most of your digital life in Microsoft’s hands.
 I am willing to take that risk – Microsoft has been around long enough, I have been using their products for years, Microsoft is getting more things right these days, and so far… Microsoft remains consistently good.

 It continues to amaze me how consumers make decisions on the devices they buy.
-Specifically the platforms – the choice between Microsoft, Apple, Google and dare I add Samsung and Sony.
+Specifically, the platforms – the choice between Microsoft, Apple, Google and dare I add Samsung and Sony.
 If you are a digital citizen, give this some thought.